sph-mn/sph-utils/readme.md

 * it easily handles directories with many files. any errors lead to a non-empty result
 * a directory is considered empty when it contains less than three entries - only the standard references "." and ".."

-## line-length
-reads from standard input and writes the byte character count of each line to standard output. unicode multibyte characters are counted as multiple characters. example run time: 5335407 lines, 0m6.532s.

-for comparison, the "wc" utility needs to be called per line, which is much slower.

 ## lines-filter
-this is a simpler grep alternative for filtering lines using logical and/or/not matches based on one or more fixed-string search terms.
+this is a simpler grep alternative that filters lines using logical and/or/not operations with one or more fixed-string search terms.

 ~~~
 arguments: [options] string ...